What is Familial Mediterranean Fever (FMF)?

 FMF is not contagious.
 It's an inherited disease, which means that it can be passed down from family members, although the disease can occur on its own.
 Certain factors are thought to trigger FMF flares, including stress, viral illness, and intense physical activity.

 What will happen to my child with FMF?

 FMF can vary from child to child.
 In some patients, untreated FMF can lead to a buildup of protein in the kidneys, which can lead to kidney damage and/or failure.
 So you should keep track of your child's FMF symptoms, and be sure to know about possible disease triggers.
 Learn about Managing FMF.

 What is ILARIS?

 ILARIS® is a prescription medication that is FDA approved to treat FMF.
 ILARIS works by attaching to and blocking interleukin-1 beta (IL-1β), a type of cytokine responsible for inflammation.
-ILARIS is given once a month as a subcutaneous injection right below the skin.
+For FMF, ILARIS is given once a month as a subcutaneous injection right below the skin.